mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/index.md

 For this release, you perform the upgrade sequentially beginning with DKP Kommander and then moving to DKP Konvoy.

-When upgrading DKP, the process is different depending on if you run a stand-alone Management Cluster, or if you run a multi-cluster environment that includes a combination of a Management Cluster and Workspace Clusters (Attached or Managed Clusters).
+When upgrading DKP, the process is different depending on whether you run a stand-alone Management Cluster, or a multi-cluster environment that includes a combination of a Management Cluster and Workspace Clusters.
+This can include both attached and managed clusters.

 Start with your Management Cluster in Kommander, and then proceed, Workspace by Workspace, if any.
 Then you can move to upgrading Konvoy, cluster by cluster.